bcgov/digital-trust-toolkit/credentials/credential-EO100.md

 The administering authority is the same as the governing authority.

 ### 1.6.
 Purpose

-TBD (should be a one sentence or maximum one paragraph statement of the overall purpose ("mission" of the governing framework.)
+The purpose of this governing framework (GF) is to provide a clear roadmap to the development and maintenance of the

 ### 1.7.
 Scope